-A number of liquor bans are in place around the Kāpiti Coast to keep our community safe and ensure people drink alcohol responsibly.
+Alcohol-free zones are in place around the Kāpiti Coast to keep our community safe and ensure people drink alcohol responsibly.

-This will reduce the risk of alcohol-related offending in public places, such as beaches, rivers, streets and parks.
+This will reduce the risk of alcohol-related offending in public places such as beaches, rivers, streets and parks.

 Police will use their discretionary powers, so won't be targeting people having a quiet wine or beer by the beach.

-But they can confiscate alcohol from those misusing it or causing people and/or property harm.
+However, they can confiscate alcohol from those misusing it or causing people and/or property harm.
 Offenders can also be arrested.

-FAQs - temporary alcohol-free zone
+FAQs - alcohol-free zones